happ-2h/Sololearn-Code-Coach-Solutions/easy/Argentina/explanation.md

 \text{ false: pay with Dollars }
 $

+### Benefits
-Computers have an easier time multiplying integers than multiplying floating-point numbers
+- Computers have an easier time multiplying integers than multiplying floating-point numbers